Have you gotten started with spinning? Do you have bobbins full of singles and wonder what comes next? Plying could be the answer.

-To make a plied yarn, spin two or more singles together with a reverse twist.
+To make a plied yarn, spin two or more singles together in the opposite direction the singles were spun.
 If you spun the singles to the right (Z-twist), then you’ll need to spin your plied yarn to the left (S-twist).
-We use the word “singles" to refer to a yarn with a single twist; a plied yarn is yarn with two directions of twist, and a cabled yarn has three directions of twist (or more).
-Learning how to ply yarn makes the finished plied yarn stronger, more stable, and more consistent.
+The word “singles” refers to a yarn with a single twist; a plied yarn has two or more singles with two directions of twist, and a cabled yarn has three (or more!) directions of twist.
+Plying makes a stronger, more stable, and more consistent yarn.
 It averages out the diameters of the singles as they are plied together.
 The more singles used to make a plied yarn, the more even the resulting yarn will be.

 Start spinning in the opposite direction to which the singles were spun.
-Using your thumb and forefinger of your drafting hand, grasp the singles and pull them forward toward the wheel’s orifice.
-When your fingers reach the orifice, loosen your grip draw them smoothly back along the yarn toward the tensioning hand.
+With your thumb and forefinger of your drafting hand, grasp the singles and pull them through the tensioning hand and forward toward the wheel’s orifice.
+When your fingers reach the orifice, loosen your grip and draw or slide smoothly back along the singles toward the tensioning hand.
 The twist will follow your fingers back.
-When you reach your back hand, pinch your thumb and forefinger around the yarn so the twist can’t go any farther.
+When you reach your tensioning hand, pinch your thumb and forefinger around the yarn so the twist can’t go any farther.

 Pull the pinched singles forward, feeding the plied yarn onto the bobbin.
 The slower you draw back and then feed the yarn onto the bobbin, the more twist you will add to your yarn, the faster you move the less twist you create.
 Repeat this process until you are done plying all your yarn singles.
 Add new bobbins by tying them on or grafting the ends together.